MyCryptoDictionary/Sponsor/README.md

 3) All sponsors here with interest in making their support public will be added to our Sponsor/Partners section of the app.
 Also entitled to 3months ads within the app (rotated with others) for 3 months.
 To claim kindly send details to "Open@ mycryptodictionary.com" with sponsorship details.

+'

 How To Contribute As Sponsor? ------ Please don't forget the rule, Minimum of $1,000 and maximum of $1,000 in Cryptocurrency ONLY (nothing less or more and no fiat - if you intend to contribute less or more crypto to this project or have partnership offer, kindly reach out via "Open@ mycryptodictionary").
 -
-If you are convinced to support this project kindly do so to any of the following wallets;
+If you are convinced to support this project kindly do so to any of the following wallets (I decided to use Github to prevent bad eggs phishing the MyCryptoDictionary website and misleading sponsors into donating in hackers wallet addresses.
+Thus, no donation should be done outside wallets listed here on Github please);

 WAVES / WAVES Tokens: 3PChkQ7JUvqKi7ZSXB3PyCDfaHkJRjemwYi